gov-cy/staging-govcy-design-system-docs/src/components/text_input.md

 ### Use the autocomplete attribute
 Use the `autocomplete` attribute on text inputs to help users complete forms more quickly.
 This lets you specify an input’s purpose so browsers can autofill the information on a user’s behalf if they’ve entered it previously.

-For example, to enable autofill on a postcode field, set the `autocomplete` attribute to postal-code.
+For example, to enable autofill on a postcode field, set the `autocomplete` attribute to `postal-code`.

 *Example*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">